rendychristiann/rendychristiann/README.md

-# Hi there, I'm John Doe! 👋
+# Hi there, I'm Rendy Christian! 👋

-I'm a passionate software developer with a love for clean code and innovative solutions.
-Currently exploring the realms of web development and artificial intelligence.
+Detail-oriented person with analytical and driven mindset.
+Enthusiastic team player who works at fast pace to meet tight deadlines.
+Experienced in software development, artifcial intelligence, telecommunication, and electrical engineering.

 ## Skills